Best Places to Retire in Asia in 2025

 Indonesia

-Indonesia, particularly Bali, is a tropical paradise that’s great for those searching for a warm, local community.
+Indonesia, particularly Bali, is a tropical paradise that’s ideal for those searching for a warm, local community.
 Many cities across Bali offer modern comforts without sacrificing that ‘local’ feel.

-Ubud is where you want to go for serene landscapes and outdoor adventures, while Seminyak is known for its trendy cafes and beaches.
-Both are popular choices for retirees.
+Ubud has serene landscapes and outdoor adventures, while Seminyak is known for its trendy cafes and beautiful beaches.
+Both are popular choices for expat retirees.

-For example, current estimates indicate it’s possible get a good two-bedroom villa in Ubud for just under US$800.
-A couple living more lavishly can still live on the island for under US$2,000, depending on your other expenses, like dining out and transportation.
+For example, current estimates indicate renting a good two-bedroom villa in Ubud is possible for just under US$800.
+A couple living more lavishly can still live on the island for under US$2,000, depending on their other expenses, like dining out and transport.

-On the downside, while the healthcare system is improving, it remains a work in progress, and some areas can be incredibly tourist-heavy.
+On the downside, while the healthcare system is improving, it remains a work in progress, and some areas can be incredibly touristy.

 Pros: